Automated CI/CD Tests

 The transformation error tests:

-• Take a .yml topology file from tests/errors directory
+• Take a .yml topology file from the tests/errors directory

 • Run the transformation code that should result in a ‘fatal error’ exit